hamorrar/bookstore/README.md

 ## Ideas
 - create a simulation of a big processing jobs by using a timer to wait for a random 1-5 second wait per "task" for 10 tasks to practice making a "/api/check/:jobid" endpoint to get the status of my job.
-- for pagination practice, copy paste 10 curl requests to add books to paginate thru a large get request, 2 books per page